Child Custody in Idaho (2026)

 Grandparents may petition for visitation if it is in the best interest of the child; the court considers the amount of personal contact between the grandparent and the child that has occurred prior to filing the petition

-Idaho requires the submission of a parenting plan in all custody cases, which encourages parents to work out the specifics of their arrangement before asking the court to intervene.
+Idaho also requires the submission of a parenting plan in all custody cases, encouraging parents to work through the specifics of their arrangement before asking the court to decide.
 For a broader explanation of how courts approach custody, see our guide on child custody laws explained.

 Types of Custody in Idaho